carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 ---
-title: "(extra) Using Docker with Github Actions"
+title: "Using Docker with Github Actions"
 teaching: 30
 exercises: 0
 questions: